 - Full Committee Review – Procedures that are potentially harmful to the subjects (even if the investigator views the harm as not unreasonable) are subject to full committee review.
 Research involving prisoners, pregnant women, fetuses, the seriously ill or mentally or cognitively compromised adults as subjects must be reviewed by the full committee.
 Research published with the identity of the subject, invasive collection of body fluid or tissue samples, manipulative observations including deception, or stressful physiological recordings fall into this category.
 Full Committee Review must take place at a convened meeting of the IRB with a quorum present.

 The IRB will convene for meetings a minimum of six times a year.
 There shall be at least three convened meetings in the fall semester and three convened meetings in the spring semester.
 If a situation requiring a convened meeting arises, there is the possibility of the committee meeting during the summer.

-For ease of distribution, the IRB requests that all materials be submitted electronically to IRB@bowdoin.edu and that one hard copy of the project application with the investigator's and faculty sponsor's original signatures on the cover page shall be submitted to Jean Harrison, IRB Administrator, in Room 106 of the Edward Pols House.
+For ease of distribution, the IRB requests that all materials be submitted electronically to IRB@bowdoin.edu and that one, single-sided hard copy of the project application with the investigator's and faculty sponsor's original signatures on the application shall be submitted to Jean Harrison, IRB Administrator, in Room 103 of the Edward Pols House.
 Projects expected to be exempt from IRB review may be submitted at any time.
 The IRB chair will review these in a timely manner and respond directly to the investigator with a determination of whether or not the project is exempt.